algorandfoundation/algokit-utils-ts/docs/v7-migration.md

 The entry point to the vast majority of functionality in AlgoKit Utils is now available via a single entry-point, the [`AlgorandClient` class](./capabilities/algorand-client.md).

-The old version will still work until the next major version bump (we have put careful care to keep those functions working with backwards compatibility), but it exposes an older, function-based interface to the functionality that is deprecated.
+The old version will still work until the next major version bump (we have been careful to keep those functions working with backwards compatibility), but it exposes an older, function-based interface to the functionality that is deprecated.
 The new way to use AlgoKit Utils is via the `AlgorandClient` class, which is easier, simpler and more convenient to use and has powerful new features.

 A simple example of the before and after follows: